 York’s School Of Business and Information Systems Hires Dean

-Dr. Alfred Ngome Ntoko is now Dean designate of the School of Business and Information Systems (SBIS) at York College.
+The exhaustive search for a permanent dean has concluded and Dr. Alfred Ngome Ntoko is now Dean designate of the School of Business and Information Systems (SBIS) at York College.

 Dr. Ntoko was most recently Dean of the College of Business and Public Administration at Kean University, in Union, New Jersey, where he has taught graduate and undergraduate courses in Financial Management, Global Investments Analysis Derivatives, Multinational Financial Management, Managerial Economics and Statistics.